Machine Unlearning on Pre-trained Models by Residual Feature Alignment Using LoRA: Residual Feature Alignment Unlearning

 Next, we analyze in detail how residual feature alignment can be used to achieve unlearning.
 We add a bypass branch composed of low-rank matrices at specific intermediate layers, with the optimization objective set on the output of the bypass branch.
 Let the function of the original model’s \( k \)-th layer be \( f_k \), the function of the bypass branch be \( f_k' \), and the input be \( x_{k-1} \), then the new function at the \( k \)-th layer is:

 During the model unlearning process, the loss function corresponding to the \( k \)-th layer is:

 where \( t^k \) denotes a specific target value, which is chosen differently for the retained set and the unlearning set.
-The entire unlearning process is illustrated in Figure \ref{fig:lora_residual}.
+The entire unlearning process is illustrated in Fig.~\ref{fig:lora_residual}.

-As shown in Figure \ref{fig:lora_residual}, we essentially optimize the incremental network of the original model, using this incremental network to achieve the model's unlearning process.
-We also extend this architecture to a teacher-student framework, as depicted in Figure \ref{fig:lora_teacher}, to facilitate code implementation, although this is not strictly necessary.
+As shown in Fig.~\ref{fig:lora_residual}, we essentially optimize the incremental network of the original model, using this incremental network to achieve the model's unlearning process.
+We also extend this architecture to a teacher-student framework, as depicted in Fig.~\ref{fig:lora_teacher}, to facilitate code implementation.